jeremyforan/go-observer-pattern/README.md

 Each subscriber receives events via its own channel and defines a timeout threshold for handling messages, ensuring that a slow or blocked subscriber won’t stall the entire event pipeline.

 This makes it ideal for use cases where event throughput and concurrency are important, such as:
  - System monitoring and notifications
  - Asynchronous background job processing
  - Event streaming within microservices
  - Real-time analytics and telemetry pipelines

 ### Features
 - Type-safe generics (any-typed publisher and subscriber)
 - Non-blocking event dispatch using goroutines and timeouts
 - Thread-safe subscriber management
 - Graceful shutdown via DrainThenStop()
-    -	Immediate halt via Halt()
 - Structured logging using Go’s standard log/slog package
 - Context-aware cancellation and timeout control per subscriber
+- Zero external dependencies

 ## Installation
 To install the package, run: